Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/FactoryMethod/README.md

 $newProduct = $factory->create()
 ```

-$factory implements the interface MySpace\MyProductFactory
+$factory implements the generated interface MySpace\MyProductFactory

-the methood "create" can accept any number of arguments and they passed to
+The methood "create" can accept any number of arguments and they are passed to
-the construction of MyProduct as is.
+the constructor of MyProduct as is.

 ## Note